kimobrian/Docopt-API/README.md

 Run the application using   `python app.py -i`

-Tpe `help` for help on any command
+Type `help` for help on any command